Duct Flow Performance

 • Pre-test must show at least 20% or more leakage in the duct system to qualify to participate.

-• Post-testing of the repairs and/or replacement must show 10% or less leakage in the duct system to qualify.
+• Post-testing of the repairs and replacement must show 10% or less leakage in the duct system to qualify.